Te mahi ngahere Māori me Te Pūnaha Tauhokohoko Whiwhinga Waro Māori forestry and the Emissions Trading Scheme

 Your ngahere may already be in the ETS or have ETS obligations.

 If your ngahere is already in the ETS, it must be recorded in notices registered on the land title.
-And anyone buying forest land should check the title for these notices.
+Anyone buying forest land should check the title for these notices.

 If your ngahere has ETS obligations, there are also other ways you can use this whenua.
 Growing secondary crops and planting for rongoā are some of the things you could do.